-- 1. Identify the dull tooth or teeth.
-Remove blade guard. - 2.
+- 1. Remove blade guard. - 2.
 Rotate pawl toward rear of spreader so that teeth are above top of spreader. - 3.
 Hold spreader with left hand and place pawl over corner of workbench. - 4.
-Sharpen the dull tooth using a few light strokes of a fine-cut round file.
+Using a small round file (Smooth Cut) sharpen the teeth.